yyu233/LeetCode/GeneralThoughts.md

 1. Solved subarray problems.
 2. Realize that solutions to some progamming probem have the pattern of referring historical value back and forth.
 3. Initial approach to problem try to avoid auxillary space.
 If solution is not found, then think about using auxillary space.
 4. For iteration, where to start, where to stop.
 When to update variables, when not to update variables.
+(Try to treat it as a FSM.
+Every state is a snapshot.
+What are the values the program should produce at each state?)
+5. For data structure processing, divide the data structure into a processed part and unprocessed part.
+Processed part has information what we have already known so far.
+It's like looking backward and forward.

 ## Common Strategy ##